openpbs/openpbs/test/fw/doc/caveats.rst

 or by calling set_prime_time, to the contents of the file first parsed.
-In other words, if the contents of the file were updated outside PbsTestLab, and edited in PbsTestLab, the file will be reverted to that version rather than the vanilla file that ships with PBS Pro.
+In other words, if the contents of the file were updated outside PbsTestLab, and edited in PbsTestLab, the file will be reverted to that version rather than the vanilla file that ships with PBS.

 Interactive Jobs
 ----------------